huanswenham/MNight_Ticket/README.md

 ![Python version](https://img.shields.io/badge/python-3.11-blue)

-# MNight Ticket
+# Event E-Ticket System

-MNight Ticket is an e-ticket pdf generating and mail sending system that was initially used for Imperial College Malaysian Society MNight 2022 e-tickets, but has since been adapted for broader applications.
+Event E-Ticket System is a pdf e-ticket generating and email sending system that was initially used for Imperial College Malaysian Society MNight 2022 e-tickets, but has since been adapted for broader applications.

 ## Setup